 The DNP program includes 3 programs of study:

-This program is for masters prepared nurses who are not licensed as an APRN–NP in the State of Kansas.
-Students in this program may choose from the Family Nurse Practitioner or Adult/Gerontology track.
-Graduates are eligible for licensure as APRN - NP and to sit for National Certification.
-This program is 65-71 credit requires depending on the specialty chosen.
-Both specialties require a minimum of 1000 clinical hours.
+This program is for masters prepared nurses who are not licensed as an APRN-NP in the State of Kansas.
+This program is 66-72 credit hours depending on the specialty chosen with a minimum of 1000 clock hours of direct patient care.